SL vs LT Tires: What You Need to Know Before Airing Down

 This is another reason the factory tires on many modern trucks and SUVs aren't ideal for off-road: manufacturers spec bigger wheels with shorter sidewalls for the look, which reduces the tire's off-road capability before you even get to the SL vs LT question.

-For the full breakdown on PSI targets by terrain and vehicle weight, check out the PSI cheat sheet -- it covers specific numbers you can screenshot and save.
+For PSI targets by terrain and vehicle weight, check out the PSI cheat sheet -- it covers specific numbers you can screenshot and save.

 The Bottom Line